ndiing/ui2/README.md

 # UI2 Framework

 UI2 is an advanced UI framework meticulously designed to adhere to Material Design 3 guidelines.
-Leveraging the power of Node.js and Webpack, UI2 offers developers a comprehensive toolkit for crafting modern, visually captivating user interfaces.
+Leveraging the power of Node.js, Webpack, and LitElement, UI2 offers developers a comprehensive toolkit for crafting modern, visually captivating user interfaces.

 ## Key Features

-- **Modern Development Stack:** Built with Node.js and Webpack, ensuring efficient development and bundling of resources.
+- **Modern Development Stack:** Built with Node.js, Webpack, and LitElement, ensuring efficient development and bundling of resources.
 - **Organized Structure:** Resources are neatly organized within the `./src` folder, while components reside in the `./src/com` directory, promoting clarity and maintainability.
 - **Material Design 3 Compliant:** UI2 components strictly follow Material Design 3 guidelines, guaranteeing consistency and familiarity for end-users.